Privacy

 2.2 Behavioral Data

-• Typing patterns and keystroke timing — the rhythm, speed, and pauses in your typing
+• Typing rhythm and keystroke dynamics — the speed, rhythm, pauses, and timing between individual keystrokes

 2.3 Survey Data